nmfs-opensci/NOAAHackDays-2024/content/02-git-jupyter.md

 3. Click "Clone a Repository"

-4. Where is says "Enter the URI of the remote Git repository", paste in the URL https://github.com/Hackweek-ITCOocean/Git-Lesson
+4. Where it says "Enter the URI of the remote Git repository", paste in the URL https://github.com/nmfs-opensci/Git-Lesson

 5. The folder appears and you can enter the folder and edit and create files.